AlyaGomaa/indigo/_posts/2021-01-09-Operating-System-Concepts-Essentials-Notes.md

 <img src="https://www2.cs.uic.edu/~jbell/CourseNotes/OperatingSystems/images/Chapter1/1_4_StorageDeviceHierarchy.jpg" width="450"/>

-from ssd downwards -> non volatile
+from SSD downwards -> non volatile
+At the beginning of its usage, SSD suffered from a major disadvantage, which was the limited number of write cycles it had.

 Typically, operating systems have a device driver for each device controller. [one for the GRAPHICS CARD , KEYBOARD ETC..]